 Fineze Duenez joined the College of Arts and Letters in the Summer of 2016, as the Administrative Assistant.
 She earned her B.A in Public Administration with a concentration in Business Management, and is pursuing a Master’s Degree in Public Administration from the College of Business and Public Administration at CSUSB.
 Fineze enjoys traveling and spending time with her family.

 David Brady joined the College of Arts and Letters in March 2020 as its Communication Specialist.
-After earning a B.A. in Journalism and Filmmaking from California State University, Northridge, he began his career as a staff writer for the Los Angeles Times and later worked for the Orlando Sentinel and Los Angeles Daily News.
-David next spent more than 14 years with Walt Disney Parks and Resorts in a variety of strategic communication roles, including public relations, crisis communications, social media and internal communications, then led all PR efforts for LEGOLAND Florida Resort.
+After earning a double-major B.A. in Journalism and Filmmaking from California State University, Northridge, he began his career as a staff writer for the Los Angeles Times and later worked for the Orlando Sentinel and Los Angeles Daily News.
+David next spent more than 14 years with Walt Disney Parks and Resorts in a variety of strategic communication roles, including public relations, social media and internal communications, then led all PR efforts for LEGOLAND Florida Resort.
 He enjoys reading, movies and visiting theme parks.